Robson-RSilva/Robson-RSilva/README.md

 At Ampera, I'm in the area of ​​autonomous navigation, where I apply my knowledge in software, firmware and hardware to develop innovative solutions in an ever-evolving market.
 My goal is to contribute to the development of technologies that favor automation in an ethical and sustainable way.

+I am a scientific initiation fellow at LINSE - Circuit and Signal Processing Laboratory, where i study Machine Learning theory and its applications.

-I am part of the PAM (Advanced Mathematics Program) at UFSC, which guarantees me a solid foundation in mathematics to apply in my projects.
+I am a member of the PAM (Advanced Mathematics Program) at UFSC, which guarantees me a solid foundation in mathematics to apply in my projects.

 I am passionate about technology and I am always looking to update myself in relation to trends and innovations.
 I believe that a domain of software and hardware can guarantee unique and revolutionary solutions to problems in general.
 I seek to enrich my curriculum and become widely qualified in this area.